Mujadara is a Middle Eastern dish that’s traditionally made with white rice, lentils, and onions. Lots and lots of caramelized onions.

 There you have it.
 Quinoa Mujadara: You could call this cultural appropriation.
 Or a culinary travesty.
 Or you could just call it good!

-Quinoa mujadara is an excellent option if you’re dining with a mixed group of eaters (vegans, vegetarians, and omnivores), since it easily swings from side to main.
+Quinoa Mujadara is 100% plant-based.
+It’s an excellent option if you’re dining with a mixed group of eaters (vegans, vegetarians, and omnivores) as it easily swings from side to main.

 - 4 cups onions, sliced